The Maritimes: Economic decline

 More controversial than the role of technology is the argument over the role of politics in the origins of the region's decline.
 Confederation and the tariff and railway freight policies that followed have often been blamed for having a deleterious effect on the Maritime economies.
 Arguments have been made that the Maritimes' poverty was caused by control over policy by Central Canada which used the national structures for its own enrichment.
 This was the central view of the Maritime Rights Movement of the 1920s, which advocated greater local control over the region's finances.
 T.W.
 Acheson is one of the main proponents of this theory.
 He notes the growth that was occurring during the early years of the National Policy in Nova Scotia demonstrates how the effects of railway fares and the tariff structure helped undermine this growth.
 Capitalists from Central Canada purchased the factories and industries of the Maritimes from their bankrupt local owners and proceeded to close down many of them, consolidating the industry in Central Canada.

 The policies in the early years of Confederation were designed by Central Canadian interests, and they reflected the needs of that region.
 The unified Canadian market and the introduction of railroads created a relative weakness in the Maritime economies.
 Central to this concept, according to Acheson, was the lack of metropolises in the Maritimes.

 Montreal and Toronto were well-suited to benefit from the development of large-scale manufacturing and extensive railway systems in Quebec and Ontario, these being the goals of the Macdonald and Laurier governments.
 In the Maritimes the situation was very different.
 Today New Brunswick has several mid-sized centres in Saint John, Moncton, and Fredericton but no significant population centre.
-Nova Scotia has a growing metropolitan area surrounding Halifax, but a contracting population in industrial Cape Breton, and several smaller centres in Bridgewater, Kentville, Yarmouth, and Pictou County.
+Nova Scotia has a growing metropolitan area surrounding Halifax, but a contracting population in industrial Cape Breton County, and several smaller centres in Bridgewater, Kentville, Yarmouth, and Pictou County.
 Prince Edward Island's only significant population centres are in Charlottetown and Summerside.
 During the late 19th and early 20th centuries, just the opposite was the case with little to no population concentration in major industrial centres as the predominantly rural resource-dependent Maritime economy continued on the same path as it had since European settlement on the region's shores.